theSiliconCoder/theSiliconCoder/README.md

 - **Fraud-Resilient Payment Platforms and Infrastructure**: Beyond mastering how to move money across borders, I'm keen on predicting fraud vectors before they hit for more secure transaction flows, especially in emerging markets.

+- **Automated Trading & Investment Analysis Tools and Platforms**: Beyond mastering how to build trading systems, I'm interested in helping everyday people and businesses win in financial markets with minimal risk and effort.

 - **Autonomous Logistics Infrastructure**: With experience in building drones and computer vision systems, I'm interested in optimizing how physical goods move through autonomous systems.

 - **Autonomous Security and Defense Systems**: Applying core ML principles from my background in autonomous trading systems to physical and remote-controlled defense systems.